-Car insurance in Georgia is expensive because the state has some of the most accident-prone highways in the country.
-Georgia also gave insurance companies the right to raise premiums without the approval of the state insurance commissioner, which has caused rate hikes.
-You can expect to pay approximately $1,660 per year for full coverage car insurance in Georgia or $690 per year for minimum coverage.
-Car insurance in Georgia is more expensive than the national average, which is around $1,500 annually for full coverage and about $600 per year for minimum coverage.
+Car insurance in Georgia is expensive because the state gave insurers the right to raise rates on certain coverage types without the approval of the state insurance commissioner.
+In Georgia, you can expect to pay approximately $2,476 per year for full coverage car insurance or $1,095 per year for minimum coverage.
+Car insurance in Georgia is more expensive than the national average, which is around $2,000 annually for full coverage and about $700 per year for minimum coverage.

 Top Reasons Car Insurance Is Expensive in Georgia

-- People in Georgia are driving more.
+People in Georgia are driving more.
 As a result, the number of accidents, claims, and payouts is rising, too.
-In Georgia, there were approximately 1,440 fatal crashes in 2018, versus 1,164 fatal crashes in 2014.
+For example, there were approximately 1,377 fatal crashes in 2019 in Georgia, versus 1,329 fatal crashes in 2015.

-- Georgia is experiencing more severe weather.
-In Georgia, severe weather events like tropical storms, flooding, and droughts are becoming increasingly common.
+Georgia is experiencing more severe weather.
+In Georgia, weather events like severe storms, droughts, and tropical cyclones are becoming increasingly common.
 These weather events cause insurers to pay out a higher number of claims, which tend to be more expensive and less predictable.
 As a result, they have to raise rates to keep pace.

-Multiple things affect the cost of car insurance.
-You can’t control all of them, but you do have a say in most of the contributing factors.
+Multiple factors affect the cost of car insurance.
+Some things you can’t control, but you do have a say in most of the contributing factors.
 Driving safely, obeying traffic laws, and keeping a clean driving record are the best ways to keep your insurance costs down.

-Otherwise, the best way to lower car insurance costs is to compare rates from at least three insurance companies.
+Other than that, the best way to lower your car insurance costs is to compare rates from at least three insurance companies.
 Ideally, you should check your rates every 6-12 months, when you renew your policy.
 But at a minimum, be sure to check your record and shop for rates every three to five years, since you may be able to get a lower rate if a traffic violation falls off your record.

-In Georgia, the most expensive policies cost roughly $1,795, and the least expensive coverage costs around $740, when all driver profile information and coverage details are the same.
-That means you could save as much as $1,055 simply by shopping around.
+In Georgia, the most expensive policies cost roughly $4,226, and the least expensive coverage costs around $518, when all driver profile information is the same.
+That means you could save as much as $3,708 simply by shopping around.
 Be sure to confirm you’re getting all the discounts you’re eligible for, too.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.